 He wrote a memo a year ago ordering nursing homes to take coronavirus patients in.

-Now, can you imagine if you're eating in a restaurant and they said we're bringing in some patients who have active coronavirus?
+Now, can you imagine if you're eating in a restaurant and they said, we're bringing in some patients who have active coronavirus.

-We're bringing them in, they'll be at tables near you.
+They'll be at tables near you.

-When you have a heart attack, well, that's it.
+Wouldn't you have a heart attack?

 Can you imagine a nursing home where everybody's already sick?